By Cassie Kennedy

 Trainer for a day at the Clearwater Marine Aquarium

 The Clearwater Marine Aquarium is a rescue and rehabilitation facility for all species of aquatic life, providing shelter for animals that would be unable to survive outside of captivity.
 From African White Pelicans to River Otters and, of course, dolphins— the Clearwater Marine Aquarium has saved countless lives.
 The aquarium aims to educate the public through programs such as “Trainer for a Day”.
+I love sealife!
+I know a friend who recently went on a dana point whale watching trip and I’m definitely going to get myself booked onto a trip!
 Just last week, I was honored to be a part of this program and learned what it really takes to work at the aquarium.

 Monitoring animal health is all in a days work at the Clearwater Marine Aquarium.

 I learned it is very important to monitor dolphins’ breathing at least once every hour.
 This only takes about five minutes and is a fairly simple task.
 Each time the dolphin emerges from the water and takes a breath, it must be noted.
 This is imperative because dolphins tend to hide their illnesses, and often times trainers don’t realize they’re sick until it’s too late.
 Normal breathing is between five and twenty breaths per session.
 During this session, I helped monitor Nicholas, one of the resident dolphins.
 He took ten breaths in the five minutes I observed him, which is within the normal range.

 What’s on the menu for animals at Clearwater Marine Aquarium?